LauraSp/QUIDDIT3/README.md

 The most recent version (v.
 3) is easier to use, more manageable and expandable and comes with improved exception handling.
 See below for list of pending and completed tasks.

+A **stand-alone executable** version for Windows (x64) is now available on request.
+Please e-amail laura.speich@bristol.ac.uk for enquiries.

 **license:** You are free to download and use QUIDDIT and all its components.

 ## Download